-Additive manufacturing, often referred to as three-dimensional (3D) printing, is a way of making products and components from a digital model, and is being applied in a wide range of industries including defense, aerospace, automotive, medical, and metals manufacturing.
-Like an office printer that puts 2D digital files on a piece of paper, a 3D printer creates components by depositing thin layers of material one after another using a digital blueprint until the exact component required has been created.
-There are many different technologies for additive manufacturing, and each one is best suited to different product applications and requirements.
-Some of the technologies have been used for rapid prototyping for decades, but new developments are allowing them to be used for actual production.
+Additive manufacturing, often referred to as three-dimensional (3D) printing, is a way of making products and components from a digital model.
+It is being applied in a wide range of industries, including defense, aerospace, automotive, medical, and metals manufacturing.
+Like an office printer that transfer 2D digital files onto a piece of paper, a 3D printer follows a digital blueprint as it deposits thin layers of material, one after another, until the as-designed component has been created.
+There are many different technologies for additive manufacturing.
+Each is suited to different product applications and requirements.
+Some of the technologies have been used for rapid prototyping for decades, but new developments are enabling their use for actual production.

-Key benefits of additive manufacturing are that it enables shorter lead times, mass customization, reduced parts count, more complex shapes, parts on demand, less material waste, and lower life-cycle energy use.
+Key benefits of additive manufacturing are: shorter lead times, mass customization, reduced parts count, more complex shapes, parts on demand, less material waste, and lower life-cycle energy use.
 The Department of Defense envisions customizing parts on-site for operational systems that would otherwise be expensive to make or ship.
-The Department of Energy anticipates that additive processes would be able to save more than 50 percent of energy use compared to today’s ‘subtractive’ manufacturing processes.
+The Department of Energy anticipates that, compared to today’s ‘subtractive’ manufacturing processes, additive processes will reduce energy use by more than 50 percent.

-The focus of the National Additive Manufacturing Innovation Institute (rebranded as America Makes in October 2013) is to accelerate additive manufacturing technologies to the U.S. manufacturing sector and increase domestic manufacturing competitiveness by:
+America Makes (www.americamakes.us) aims to accelerate the development and transfer of additive manufacturing technologies to the nation’s manufacturing sector and to increase U.S. manufacturing competitiveness by:

-America Makes' first-year efforts focused on bringing together its many member organizations, establishing its Innovation Factory, further developing the roadmaps for the Institute and its initiatives, and starting research & development projects.
-Highlighted achievements include the following.
+First-year efforts focused on bringing together the Institute’s many member organizations, establishing its Innovation Factory, further developing roadmaps for the Institute and its initiatives, and starting research and development projects.
+Achievements include:

-For further updates, see the America Makes website at namii.org.
+For further updates, see the America Makes website: www.americamakes.us.

-As part of his plan to catalyze a nationwide network of regional manufacturing innovation institutes, President Obama also acted to launch an institute that would further U.S. capabilities in an important emerging manufacturing technology and to pilot principles and approaches to guide the design and operation of the NNMI.
-Five federal agencies — the Departments of Defense, Energy, and Commerce, the National Science Foundation, and NASA — jointly committed to invest in a pilot institute.
+In 2012, President Obama called for the creation of a National Network for Manufacturing Innovation (NNMI), consisting of regional hubs that would accelerate development, scale-up, and adoption of cutting-edge manufacturing technologies.
+As a first step, the Administration initiated a competition to launch an institute that would further U.S. capabilities in an important emerging manufacturing technology and would pilot principles and approaches to guide the design and operation of future NNMI institutes.
+Six federal agencies — the Departments of Defense, Energy, Commerce, and Education; the National Science Foundation; and NASA — jointly committed to form a pilot institute.

 On May 9, 2012, the federal government issued a solicitation for proposals from teams led by non-profit organizations or universities to establish an Additive Manufacturing Innovation Institute.
-The solicitation sought proposals, including technical and business plans, detailing steps to accelerate research, development, and demonstration in additive manufacturing and transition technology to manufacturing enterprises within the United States.
+The solicitation sought proposals that included technical and business plans and detailed steps to accelerate research, development, and demonstration in additive manufacturing and to transition technology to manufacturing enterprises in the United States.

-On August 16, 2012, after a competitive process, the Administration announced the selection of a new consortium led by the National Center for Defense Manufacturing and Machining (NCDMM) to establish the National Additive Manufacturing Innovation Institute (NAMII).
+On August 16, 2012, after a competitive process, the Administration announced the selection of a new consortium led by the National Center for Defense Manufacturing and Machining (NCDMM) to establish the National Additive Manufacturing Innovation Institute.

 For more information: